 How much is your pre-revenue startup worth?
 A brief look at startup valuation methods to help you understand how angel and venture capital investors will value your business.

-Startup valuation is complicated.
-You will have heard that it’s an art, not a science and it’s true—there is little concrete data and many risk factors that could change the course of your business.
+You will have heard that startup valuation is an art, not a science and it’s true—especially for pre-revenue startups.
+There is little concrete data to apply traditional valuation principles to, and many risk factors that could change the course of your business.

 Ultimately, startup valuation results from a negotiation between you, the startup founder, and the angel or VC investor.
-Valuation is driven by the strength of your value creation potential, the opportunity for an attractive return on investment, and your ability to mitigate the risk factors by proving your value as a team.
+Valuation is driven by the strength of your value creation potential, the opportunity for an attractive return on investment, and your ability to mitigate the risk factors by proving the uniqueness of your business proposition and your strengths as a team.
+Risk vs reward.